 Effective stakeholder management is essential for governments as they engage with communities, strategic partners, and regulatory bodies.
 Choosing the right stakeholder management software can significantly enhance transparency, streamline communication, and improve project outcomes.
 However, with numerous solutions available, project and procurement teams must adopt a structured approach that ensures the selected system aligns with their unique requirements, compliance standards, and operational environments.
 This guide outlines twenty critical evaluation criteria specifically tailored to help government teams assess, compare, and select stakeholder management software.
 Each criterion includes a concise description and practical methods for evaluating potential solutions, empowering governments to make informed, objective decisions that support their mission and the communities they serve.

-By applying these criteria, government agencies can confidently identify and select the best stakeholder management software for government, ensuring the chosen platform supports effective engagement, compliance, and long-term public sector success.
+By applying these criteria, government agencies can confidently identify and select the best stakeholder management software for government, ensuring the chosen platform supports effective stakeholder engagement and management, compliance, and long-term public sector success.

 To what extent can fields, categories, views, and workflows be tailored to your team's needs?